gtache/fxml-compiler/README.md

 There are three ways to inject resource bundles into a controller:

-- `CONSTRUCTOR`: Inject resource bundle in the view constructor -
+- `CONSTRUCTOR`: Inject resource bundle in the view constructor
     - ```java
       view = new View(controller, resourceBundle);
       ```
--
     - This is the default injection method because it is the most similar to FXMLLoader (
       `FXMLLoader.setResources(resourceBundle)`).
 - `CONSTRUCTOR_FUNCTION`: Injects a function in the view constructor
--
     - `bundleFunction.apply(key)`
--
     - The function takes a string (the key) and returns a string (the value)
     - This allows using another object than a resource bundle for example
+- `CONSTRUCTOR_NAME`: Injects the resource bundle name in the view constructor
+    - `ResourceBundle.getBundle(bundleName)`
 - `GETTER`: Retrieves the resource bundle using a controller getter method
--
     - `controller.resources()`
--
     - The method name (resources) was chosen because it matches the name of the field injected by FXMLLoader.
--
     - The method must be accessible from the view (e.g. package-private).
-- `GET-BUNDLE`: Injects the bundle name in the view constructor and retrieves it using
+- `GET-BUNDLE`: Retrieves the resource bundle using a resource path
-  `ResourceBundle.getBundle(bundleName)`
--
-    - `ResourceBundle.getBundle(bundleName)`
-    - Also used when fx:include specifies a resource attribute to pass it to the included view.
+    - The resource path is passed to the generator (see [Maven Plugin](#maven-plugin)).

 ## View creation